14 Facts About Pet Heart Health

 12. Leaky valves are a common cause of heart disease in dogs.
 Medical treatments can help immensely, but a group of veterinarians has been doing open heart surgery to replace damaged valves, a procedure which will soon be available in the United States.

 13. Overweight pets can be predisposed to cardiovascular disease.
-To prevent overfeeding, our meals are custom-portioned so your pet gets the amount that’s just right.
+To prevent overfeeding, our meals are pre-portioned so your pet gets the amount that’s just right.

 14. Believe it or not, human, dog, and cat hearts are nearly identical.
 There are only some slight differences in a few valves and the coronary vessels, or blood vessels, that supply the heart with blood and nutrients.